-- 1. Elect one (1) director of the Company, to serve for a term of three years, or until his successor is duly elected and qualified; - 2.
-Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2022; - 3.
-Recommend, in a non-binding vote, the frequency of an advisory vote to approve the compensation of the Company's named executive officers; - 4.
-Provide an advisory vote on executive compensation; - 5.
-Vote on a non-binding stockholder proposal regarding declassification of the Board of Directors of the Company, if properly presented at the meeting; - 6.
-Vote on a non-binding stockholder proposal regarding investment and distribution activity, if properly presented at the meeting; and - 7.
+- 1. Elect two (2) directors of the Company, to serve for a term of three years, or until their successors are duly elected and qualified; - 2.
+Ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2023; - 3.
+Provide an advisory vote on executive compensation, - 4.
 Transact such other business that may properly come before the Annual Meeting.